Blockheads-2/Blockheads-2-2022-23-Hardware/docs/Lifter.md

 # Lifter

-## Warning: This hardware is work in progress, you can download the latest prototype hardware source on the git

 ## Inspired by a Lamp
 Its got its kinematics completely "borrowed" from a lamp (weird right?)
 ![pictureoflamp](assets/Lampdiagram.png){ align=left }